karimatthews/socket-io-chat/README.md

-# Cordial Chat
+# Socket.io Website Chat

 A zero-fuss way for users of your website to chat with each other.
 See it in action [here](https://karimatthews.github.io/socket-io-chat/).
+Built with socket.io, node and express.

 ## Installation

-Insert the following script tag somewhere in your page:
+Insert the following script tag anywhere in your page:

 ```
 <script>